romanmatyus/crm-users-module/README.md

 #### POST `/api/v1/user-meta/list`

-Return all the meta information of specified user.
+Return all public meta information of specified user.
 You can specify meta information by using the meta information key.

 ##### *Headers:*